dougcunha/WinServicesTool/.github/instructions/code style.instructions.md

 - Use `StringBuilder` for string concatenation in loops or large concatenations.
 - Use .ConfigureAwait(false) for async methods to avoid deadlocks except in Windows Forms applications.
 - Use `CancellationToken` for long-running operations to allow cancellation.
-- Always place opening parentheses or braces on a new line when breaking lines for method calls, object initializers, or similar constructs.
-- Always use file-scoped namespaces.

 ## For writing tests: